Kaleidophon/deep-significance/README_RAW.md

 ### Scenario 1 - Comparing multiple runs of two models

 In the simplest scenario, we have retrieved a set of scores from a model A and a baseline B on a dataset, stemming from various model runs with different seeds.
-We can now simply apply the ASO test:
+We want to test whether our model A is better than B (higher scores = better)- We can now simply apply the ASO test:

 ```python
 import numpy as np